brycetolman54/Go_CLI/goNotes.md

 - Always do error handling
 - You will often use `if err != nil {return err}`
   - `nil` is like null, obviously
+- You usually try to do this by giving a function an error return type in addition to whatever other types you need